-Starting a blog is a great way to get your photos seen.
+Starting a blog is a great way to get people to see your photos.

-With the exception of about two posts, all the photos on this website were taken by me.
+With the exception of about two posts, I took all the photos on this website.
 Not only that but I make money from this website.

 See those adverts on this page?
-I get money every time someone clicks on them (please don’t click of them for the sake of it, only if you like what they’re offering).
+I get money every time someone clicks on them (please don’t click on them for the sake of it, only if you like what they’re offering).

 Granted, I don’t make much from this site – it’s more of a labour of love than anything and isn’t paying any bills yet – but I do still make some money.